SQL Joins

 This query lists every employee regardless of whether they have a matching salary record in the salaries table.
 For employees without salary records, the salary column in the result set will show NULL.

-Right Outer Join (Right Join)
+What Is Right Outer Join (Right Join)?

 The Right Join returns all rows from the right table and the matched rows from the left table.
 If there is no match, the result is NULL on the side of the left table.